stromseng/nix-config/README.md

 any questions or issues you face with these templates, so I can add more info here!

-## Nix says my repo files don't exist, even though they do!
+## Nix says my repo files don't exist, even though they do

 Nix flakes only see files that git is currently tracked, so just `git add .` and you should be good to go.
 Files on `.gitignore`, of course, are invisible